LibrariesHacked/data-storytelling/_posts/2025-03-12-the-membership-of-lancashire-libraries.md

 | 2019-2020 | 2880                |
 | 2020-2021 | 3943                |

 There is a significant increase in registrations (37%), but still overall low numbers.
-We mapped both sets of members across the County to see if there were clear patterns or ‘hotpots’ of registrations.
+We mapped both sets of years across the County to see if there were clear patterns or ‘hotpots’ of registrations.

 In 2019-2020 we didn’t see any clear patterns.
-At most the registrations amounted to 1% of the population of an LSOA, which would be around 10-20 people.
+At most the registrations amounted to 1% of the population of a single LSOA, which would be around 15 people.

 In 2020-2021 there were more areas that had higher registrations, though still only a maximum of 2% of the population.
 We found these were spots around the 'Band A' libraries (bigger libraries in big towns).
 The spread of registrations was otherwise uniform.

-In both of the years there was a greater proportion of rural populations taking up digital services.
-While that echoed what was visible in the overall ebook active members, seeing it appear in consecutive years gave us a consistent pattern, rather than something that could have been caused by an anomaly of a particular year or programme.
+In both of the years a greater proportion of rural populations took up digital services.
+While that echoed what was visible in the overall ebook user base, seeing it appear in consecutive years gave us a consistent pattern, rather than something that could have been caused by an anomaly of a particular year or programme.

-The classification of an area as being rural is often used as a measure of digital exclusion/deprivation, so it’s good to see that there doesn’t appear to be a significant rural/urban divide in the usage of library digital services.
+The classification of an area as being rural is often used as a measure of digital exclusion/deprivation, so it was useful to see that there doesn’t appear to be a significant rural/urban divide in the usage of library digital services.
 That could be because being rural isn’t a valid measure of digital exclusion in Lancashire.
-Or it could apply to only small numbers of people; with active digital users only being a small proportion of an area, we won't always be able to detect small numbers of people that are excluded.
+Or it could only apply to small numbers of people.
+With digital users only being a small proportion of an area, we won't always be able to detect small numbers of people that are excluded.
 If usage continues to increase then keeping an eye on that proportion staying the same will be important.

 It's another postive indication for the library service that rural take-up of ebooks and emagazines is healthy, and shows that there are good communication to rural areas (including a significant mobile library service).

+## Conclusion

+We found:

+- Active borrowing was uniform across different deprivation levels, showing it remaining a universal service able to attract people from any background
+- In some areas active borrowing rises to 21% of the population displaying the potential to be very high
+- 30% of existing PNET users reside in areas of the very highest deprivation.
+In one deprived neighbourhood in Brierwood, this was 16% of the population.
+A clear display of need being met by library services.
+- Ebook/emagazine usage was slightly lower in areas of high deprivation
+- Ebook/emagazine takeup was slightly higher in rural areas
+- There is also a great potential for increase in digital lending - with one community in Silverdale seeing 8% of the population being active users but 2% being the average

+With any data analysis the more you delve into it the more questions it raises.

+Exploring membership by area has been a useful way of visualising different types of library usage, and of understanding some of the small differences between different communities.

+It would be possible to permanently embed such exploration in a library service with the maps being updated regularly from fresh data.
+Potentially this would be very powerful for a ibrary service to monitor and target gaps of library engagement.